AOT-Technologies/forms-flow-ai/forms-flow-web/README.md

  `KEYCLOAK_WEB_CLIENTID`|Your Keycloak Client ID within the realm| eg. forms-flow-web | `forms-flow-web` `WEBSOCKET_ENCRYPT_KEY`|Camunda task event streaming.
 AES encryption of token| | `giert989jkwrgb@DR55` `APPLICATION_NAME`|Application name is used to provide clients application name|
- `LANGUAGE`|Language is used to provide internationalization choose en or zh|
+ `LANGUAGE`|Language is used to  choose which language in which User interface is displayed |
  `USER_ACCESS_PERMISSIONS`| JSON formatted permissions to enable / disable few access on user login.|| `{"accessAllowApplications":false,"accessAllowSubmissions":false}`

+* NOTE - While configuring LANGUAGE currently two options are provided Chineese and English.If we need to add more languages then add translation messages in translation folder and also configure the env variable  LANGUAGE in sample.env to corresponding name(eg:en/zh)
 * NOTE - While configuring USER_ACCESS_PERMISSIONS the accessAllowApplications will hide / show application tab, the same way accessAllowSubmissions does for viewSubmission button.
 To enable this feature you need to add access-allow-applications, access-allow-submissions with the respective user group in keycloak.

 * [STEP 1](): Getting **ROLE_ID** and **RESOURCE_ID** are mandatory for role based access.
 To generate ID go to ["Formsflow-forms user/role API"](../forms-flow-forms/README.md#formsflow-forms-api-requesting) and follow the steps.